datatyro/site/datascience.md

 # Data Science from Scratch

 ## 2.Python
-There is no shortage of Python tutorials in the world.
+* There is no shortage of Python tutorials in the world.
 The [official one](https://docs.python.org/3/tutorial/) is not a bad place to start.

-The [official IPython tutorial](http://ipython.readthedocs.io/en/stable/interactive/index.html) will help you get started with IPython, if you decide to use it.
+* The [official IPython tutorial](http://ipython.readthedocs.io/en/stable/interactive/index.html) will help you get started with IPython, if you decide to use it.
 Please use it.

-The [mypy documentation](https://mypy.readthedocs.io/en/stable/) will tell you more than you ever wanted to know about Python type annotations and type checking.
+* The [mypy documentation](https://mypy.readthedocs.io/en/stable/) will tell you more than you ever wanted to know about Python type annotations and type checking.

-CopyAdd Highlight Add Note
 ## 3.Visualizing Data
 * The [matplotlib Gallery](https://matplotlib.org/gallery.html) will give you a good idea of the sorts of things you can do with matplotlib (and how to do them).